efe Consultants

 Instrument Transformers

 Isolate the transmission systems or mains supply circuit with the control & measuring devices, by magnetically coupling both circuits.
 They step down hazardous voltages or currents to a safe level for measurement or monitoring.
-The instrument transformers comprised current transformers & voltage transformers
+Instrument transformers comprise current transformers (CTs) and voltage transformers (VTs)

 Current Transformers (CT)